Skip to main content

 Test repositories after configuration

-Use fastskill sources test <name> to verify repositories are accessible before using them.
+Use fastskill repos test <name> to verify repositories are accessible before using them.

 5